Anchorsify/Anchorsify.github.io/_projects/Raiton.md

 Just as the four pillar bind, this surrounds the area, though this time it's a bit more solid.
 After creating a large, oven-like structure it then electrocutes the entire area inside, frying the contents and hopefully making it hard for them to escape.

  - Chakra: 44
- - Upkeep: 8
+ - Upkeep: 12
  - Range: 120
  - Area: 80
  - Speed: 24
  - Seal Speed: 32
  - Tags: Area of Effect, Energy, Environmental

-Effects: This is a 20 x 20 AoE, inside a 40 x 40, inside a 60 x 60, inside a 80 x 80; thus, it's 20 yards from the edge of one layer to the next.
-For each layer a person is inside they suffer Paralysis 1, Shock 1, and Immobilize 1, and takes 4 damage every IC which bypasses all reductions.
-This damage does not benefit from the technique's Speed or your NDB, and ends immediately upon leaving the area (as do the status effects).
+Effects: This is a 25 x 25 AoE, inside a 50 x 50, inside a 75 x 75, inside a 100 x 100; thus, it's 25 yards from the edge of one layer to the next.
+For each layer a person is inside they suffer Paralysis 2, Shock 2, and Immobilize 2, and takes 2 damage every IC which bypasses all reductions, meaning that being within all four layers imparts Paralysis 8, Shock 8, Immobilize 8, and 8 damage per IC.
+This damage does not benefit from things which increase the damage you deal, or the technique's Speed or your NDB, and ends immediately upon leaving the area (as do the status effects).
+You are immune to its effects.

-The pillars can be attacked, and each have 250+(NDB*10) HP, with CHA/2 DR, and do not take additional damange from Raiton (despite the fact that they're huge earthen pillars).
-Only one pillar of each set of four needs to be destroyed to end the effects of that layer.

 #### --( Tesura Shousa - Tesla Major )--
 Filling both of your arms with an intense and energetic lightning chakra, you throw it out onto a surface.
 This time, instead of a small ball being produced as in Tesla Minor there is a great spire of electricity that stays in place, pulsating with energy.
 These usually tower over a battlefield and electrocute anything that comes within range.